Here’s how I turned things around and how you can, too.

 But, I got to eat real food and sleep well.
 After a solid month of sleeping, I got a job at Gold’s Gym working the front desk with a bunch of High Schoolers.

 Then one day, realizing my arms were small and my stomach doughy, I decided it was time to get back in shape.
+I did not like where my story was headed.

 Cue the montage music.